‘THE BUTCHER OF BRISBANE’

 Janet Fielding is equally good as Tegan.
 I expected this story to be about Tegan, as it was set in her hometown.
 She’s clearly upset when she finds her home caked in corpses.
 Tegan gets her chance to unleash her anger on Greel and it gets tense when she’s put in a distillation chamber by Findecker.

 Peter Davison is also very good as the Doctor, who clearly knows what’s going on with Greel and the 51st century.
 He knows where Greel is going to end up and has to see him make his escape and prevent him from being killed.
 Will the Doctor be able to prevent the start of World War VI by Greel?

 Rupert Frazer guest stars as Dr. Sa Yy Findecker.
 Findecker was referenced in ‘Talons’ by the Fourth Doctor for creating the double nexus particle.
 Findecker is a monster as well as Greel.
 He’s an alien scientist working for Greel as he conducts dangerous time experiments and creates deadly mutations.

-The guest cast also includes Felicity Duncan as Commissioner Ingrid Bjarnsdottir; Daniel Weyman as reporter Ragan Crezzen; Daisy Ashford (daughter of Caroline John (Liz Shaw) and Geoffrey Beevers (The Master)) as reporter Sasha Dialfa; and John Banks as Eugene Duplessis and the dingo-like Chops.
+The guest cast also includes Felicity Duncan as Commissioner Ingrid Bjarnsdottir; Daniel Weyman as reporter Ragan Crezzen; Daisy Ashford (the daughter of Caroline John and Geoffrey Beevers) as reporter Sasha Dialfa; and John Banks as Eugene Duplessis and the dingo-like Chops.